 Choose e-file and direct deposit for a faster refund!

 Dear Montana Taxpayer,

-It's been a challenging year.
-So, we especially thank you for filing your Montana tax return.
-Your timely filing benefits your community and helps make Montana a better place for all of us.
+We want to thank you for filing your Montana tax return.
+Your timely filing and prompt payment of taxes greatly benefits your community and helps to make Montana a better place for all of us.